The 5 Steps I would Follow if I was starting my Doll Making Business.

 Create variety too in the way you portray your dolls, sometimes a profile, sometimes at play.
 Sometimes just the hands, etc. Then pepper that with matching imagery from your life, your interests, the things that make you, you.

 I personally find more appealing accounts that follow this guide line, but I also follow people who irrevocably post photos of nothing but bolts of linen.
-I just find them so freaking inspiring!.
+I just find them so amazingly inspiring!

 Like I always say, be you.
-Perhaps you want to be the doll maker known in Instagram for posting only photos of her doll’s feet and people have to visit your website to see the whole doll.
+Perhaps you want to be the doll maker known on Instagram for posting only photos of her doll’s feet and people have to visit your website to see the whole doll.
 Intriguing.
-See what I mean?.
+See what I mean?

 Facebook I treat much different.
 Facebook gets immediate announcements, sometimes only text.
 I don’t share my life or wild-edibles’ obsessions on my business page, but I love that I can link up to blog posts, to my store listings, to the work of my colleagues, etc in a de-facto way because people are able to click on my links, something that cannot be done via Instagram posts unless you hit the “link in profile” thingy.

 Sometimes I share videos or music that makes me cry of sheer happiness.
 I do posts almost entirely doll photos and sneaky peeks.
 I find people visit me on Facebook for that.
-They are not expecting to read a post about my breakfast, but instead process shots and general chit chat of what I am up to.
+They are not expecting to read a post about my latest hike or book I am reading, but instead doll process shots and general chit chat of what I am up to in regards to doll making.

 The reason I am recommending only these two channels is because that’s where your people are.
-Snapchat is for younger audiences and not normally very active for doll makers and doll buyers.
 Same with other platforms.
 You have to be where your potential customers and where your fans already are.
-I also recommend everything in small bite sizes, so start with two platforms and build a community, then expand.
+I also recommend everything in small bite sizes, so start with two platforms and build a community then expand.

 I don’t think of YouTube and Pinterest as social media.
 I think of them more as Search Engines, like Google, as that is how people use them most often.